wechuli/Software-Engineering-Principles/notes/Introduction.md

 A formal definition of software engineering might be 'An organized, analytical approach to the design, development, use and maintenance of software"

-More intiutively, software engineering is everything you need to do to produce successful software.
+More intuitively, software engineering is everything you need to do to produce successful software.

 ## Why is Software Engineering Important